Creating a visual pipeline in a CRM like Propeller gives you a birds-eye view of your entire sales pipeline.

-This includes asking qualifying questions to help you understand which offering is best suited for a particular lead; anticipating and pre-emptively addressing sales objections; and sharing anecdotes about how specific features have benefited similar customers in the past.
+This includes asking qualifying questions to help you understand which offer is best suited for a particular lead; anticipating and pre-emptively addressing sales objections; sharing anecdotes about how specific features have benefited similar customers in the past.

 The best way to track sales metrics is not to measure every single activity and every pipeline element you can think of.
 Rather, the key is to focus on the specific metrics that are relevant to your sales goals and business objectives.
 This approach prevents your reps from getting overwhelmed by too many numbers and targets, which allow you to pull greater value from the metrics you do track.